Search Suffragette Records

 This fascinating archive includes the records of well-known suffragettes like Emmeline Pankhurst, Emily Davison and Constance Lytton and can also reveal if your own ancestor was involved in the suffrage movement.
 Each record includes a transcript and scanned image of the original document that provides unique genealogical details, many you won't find elsewhere like aliases, arrest details and context around the records.

 Did the women in your family help to change history?
-Find out by delving into our Suffragette Collection for FREE until 8 March.
+Find out by delving into our Suffragette Collection.

 Discover if your female ancestor played a role in winning the women's vote by searching this historic collection